markhorn-dev/astro-nano/src/content/projects/crispbread-recipe-optimization/index.md

 ### Notes
 It is best to use a food safe sprayer for oil and water.
 If I can't find a food grade water sprayer, try a cheap oil sprayer, but put water inside.

+# Updates
+## Update 1
+First experiment worked pretty well.
+It seems really important to get the entire dough wet.
+Next time I will make sure to wet the baking sheet first so that the underside will be wetted to.